Stratospheric aerosol injection: Governance

 Most of the existing governance of stratospheric sulfate aerosols is from that which is applicable to solar radiation management more broadly.
 However, some existing legal instruments would be relevant to stratospheric sulfate aerosols specifically.
 At the international level, the Convention on Long-Range Transboundary Air Pollution (CLRTAP Convention) obligates those countries which have ratified it to reduce their emissions of particular transboundary air pollutants.
 Notably, both solar radiation management and climate change (as well as greenhouse gases) could satisfy the definition of "air pollution" which the signatories commit to reduce, depending on their actual negative effects.
 Commitments to specific values of the pollutants, including sulfates, are made through protocols to the CLRTAP Convention.
 Full implementation or large scale climate response field tests of stratospheric sulfate aerosols could cause countries to exceed their limits.
-However, because stratospheric injections would be spread across the globe instead of concentrated in a few nearby countries, and could lead to net reductions in the "air pollution" which the CLRTAP Convention is to reduce.
+However, because stratospheric injections would be spread across the globe instead of concentrated in a few nearby countries, and could lead to net reductions in the "air pollution" which the CLRTAP Convention is to reduce so they may be allowed.

 The stratospheric injection of sulfate aerosols would cause the Vienna Convention for the Protection of the Ozone Layer to be applicable due to their possible deleterious effects on stratospheric ozone.
 That treaty generally obligates its Parties to enact policies to control activities which "have or are likely to have adverse effects resulting from modification or likely modification of the ozone layer."
 The Montreal Protocol to the Vienna Convention prohibits the production of certain ozone depleting substances, via phase outs.
 Sulfates are presently not among the prohibited substances.

 In the United States, the Clean Air Act might give the United States Environmental Protection Agency authority to regulate stratospheric sulfate aerosols.